zaybournand/Mini-Project/README.md

 Re-deploy frontend: firebase deploy --only hosting

 🔗 Live URLs
+Once deployed, your application will be accessible at:

 Frontend (Firebase Hosting): https://YOUR_FIREBASE_HOSTING_URL.web.app (e.g., https://mini-project-e570c.web.app)

 Backend (Cloud Run API): https://YOUR_CLOUD_RUN_SERVICE_URL.a.run.app (e.g., https://click-tracker-backend-xxxxxx-uc.a.run.app)

 🔐 Brief Note on Security
-Firebase Authentication: Handles user identity securely with email/password.
+Firebase Authentication: Leverages Firebase's robust authentication service for secure user identity management (email/password).

-Firestore Security Rules: allow read, write: if request.auth != null && request.auth.uid == userId; ensures strict data isolation, where each user can only access and modify their own click_count document.
+Firestore Security Rules: Implements strict data isolation with rules like allow read, write: if request.auth != null && request.auth.uid == userId;, ensuring users can only access and modify their own click_count data.

-Backend API Authentication: The Node.js backend uses the Firebase Admin SDK to verify the client's Firebase ID token (admin.auth().verifyIdToken()).
-This ensures that only requests from valid, authenticated Firebase users can access the protected /echo-user-info endpoint.
+Backend API Authentication: The Node.js backend employs the Firebase Admin SDK to verify incoming Firebase ID tokens (admin.auth().verifyIdToken()).
+This is a critical measure to protect API endpoints, ensuring that only requests from valid, authenticated Firebase users can access the protected /echo-user-info route.

-Environment Variables: Sensitive Firebase Admin SDK credentials (private key, client email) are stored securely as environment variables on Cloud Run, not directly in the deployed code, following best practices for cloud deployments.
+Environment Variables: Sensitive credentials, such as the Firebase Admin SDK private key and client email, are stored securely as environment variables on Cloud Run, rather than being hardcoded or committed to source control.

-CORS: For production, the backend's CORS policy (app.use(cors({ origin: '\*' }));) should be updated to specifically allow requests only from your deployed frontend's URL (e.g., origin: 'https://YOUR_FIREBASE_HOSTING_URL.web.app') to prevent unauthorized cross-origin requests.
+CORS Configuration: For production deployments, the backend's Cross-Origin Resource Sharing (CORS) policy (app.use(cors({ origin: '\*' }));) should be refined to specifically permit requests only from your deployed frontend's URL (e.g., origin: 'https://YOUR_FIREBASE_HOSTING_URL.web.app').
+This mitigates risks from unauthorized cross-origin requests.